track-asia/trackasia-native/design-proposals/2022-10-27-rendering-modularization.md

 Every real time rendering toolkit has a main rendering loop or something like it.
 It's not actually a loop anymore, it's a callback.
 Years ago there actually was a main rendering loop where the program in question would draw a frame, wait for a defined period and then draw another frame.
 With modern OS' and the rise of modern UI toolkits, that loop has been replaced by time or event based callbacks.
 We will still sometimes refer to it as a "rendering loop", however.

 On iOS this runs on the main thread and on Android this runs on its own separate thread.
 You might think the latter is better, but it has its own problems (gesture lag).
-In any case, TrackAsia Native handles both just fine.
+In any case, Trackasia Native handles both just fine.

 The toolkit's main rendering "loop" lives in [renderer_impl](https://github.com/track-asia/trackasia-gl-native/blob/main/src/mbgl/renderer/renderer_impl.cpp) and it's worth a look.
 It serves as a central point to begin examining the real time rendering.